- Art Education Mission Statement

 Art Education students are also required to complete 20 hours of Service Learning, in community centers, neighborhood schools, or special programs designed to serve the needs of the immediate community.
 To complete their directed teaching experience students are placed in urban and suburban schools in the Metropolitan Detroit Area.
 Currently our students are placed in such diverse urban and suburban communities as Detroit, Dearborn, Livonia, Rochester, Plymouth-Canton, and Warren.

 MTTC Pass rate

-College For Creative Studies Michigan Test For Teacher Certification LQ 095 Visual Arts Education Initial and Cumulative pass rate for September 2008-August 2011 is 92.3%.
-Of the 28 students that initially took the test during that time period 26 passed, which equals 92.9%.
+College For Creative Studies Michigan Test For Teacher Certification LQ 095 Visual Arts Education Initial and Cumulative pass rate for program year August 2013 – July 2014 was 100%.

 Program Information – admissions criteria

 All post-graduate students are required to complete the 27 credit CCS Art Education Professional.
 Program including Service Learning, 115 hours of Field Service, and take all required Michigan Tests for Teacher Certification (MTTC) as described in Tiers I and II below.